wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 title: Upgrade notes
 ---

+## 22.17 {#22-17}

+- `consul` has been removed from wazo dependency by default.
+If you rely on this component, make sure to follow steps before upgrade:

+  - Mark this package as manually installed: `apt-mark manual consul`
+  - Enable service discovery for each service.
+An example can be found in `config.yml` of the service

 ## 22.16 {#22-16}

 - `wazo-provd` now uses Python 3.
 The latest version of all plugins have been updated to use Python